kims89/Photogram/README.md

 http://sliptree.github.io/bootstrap-tokenfield = Advanced tagging/tokenizing plugin for jQuery and Twitter Bootstrap with a focus on keyboard and copy-paste support.

+http://felicegattuso.com/projects/datedropper = is a jQuery plugin that provides a quick and easy way to manage dates for input fields.

 <h2>Endringslogg</h2>
 - 21.11.2016: Lagt inn mulighet til å legge inn tagg fra fotografsiden.
 - 21.11.2016: Endret foto-objektet slik at det er mulig å legge inn beskrivelse også